-This scheme is open to owners of vacant traditional houses in villages, towns and cities which are Protected Structures and/or historic buildings located within Architectural Conservation Areas.
-Residential houses and commercial buildings qualify for the scheme where the intended use is a single dwelling or a single dwelling over a shop.
+This scheme is open to owners of vacant traditional houses in villages, towns and cities which are Protected Structures and/or historic buildings located within Architectural Conservation Areas (ACA).
+Buildings previously used for commercial purposes also qualify for the scheme where the intended use is as a single dwelling or a single dwelling over a shop.

-- 1. Protected Structures: Structures on the Record of Protected Structures (RPS) or proposed for addition to the Record of Protected Structures.
+- Protected Structures: Structures on the Record of Protected Structures (RPS) or formally proposed for addition to the Record of Protected Structures.
 If the building is a protected structure the RPS Reference number can be found on the Record of Protected Structures (RPS) of the relevant local authority. - 2.
 Architectural Conservation Areas: Houses in Architectural Conservation Areas (ACA) where they are considered to contribute to its character.
 An Architectural Conservation Area (ACA) is a group of structures or townscape, that is of special architectural, historical, archaeological, artistic, cultural, scientific, social or technical interest, whose character it is an objective of a development plan to preserve.
 The list of Architectural Conservation Areas can be found in the current Local Authority Development Plan.